exratione/thywill/applications/draw/readme.md

     node /applications/draw/service/startDrawDelta.js

 Read /docs/applicationServiceSetup.md for instructions on how to set up these application processes to run as a service.
-Each will require its own service script.
+There are two possible approaches: either one service script starts and stops all four processes, or each process has its own service script.

 This application requires a Redis server to be running on the same local machine as the Node.js processes.